-Enterprise SEO differs from the SEO you may be used to in a few ways.
+Enterprise SEO differs from the SEO you may be used to in a few ways including scale, complexity, and competition level.
 Enterprise sites are some of the largest and most complex sites on the internet, and the scale and complexity of the sites and the teams needed to run the site create some unique challenges.
 The competition is fierce with a lot of money on the line, and enterprise sites will be going after some of the most competitive head term keywords that exist, while smaller companies may be targeting more long-tail searches.

 How do you know if your company counts as an enterprise?
 I like to joke that you know it’s enterprise when everyone speaks a new language made almost entirely of three-letter acronyms (“Did the SEO SME review the PLP?”), and there are teams of people for everything.